spaghetticode/actionmailer-callbacks/README.md

 If you need something like before/after deliver callbacks ActionMailer 3.x comes ready for that: you can use an *observer* or an *instrumentation* for that.

-*around_create* and *around_deliver* wrap the mail method execution (and all callbacks).
+*around_create* wrap the mail method execution (and all before_create callbacks).
 You can use them for rescuing from errors or for benchmarking, for example.
-There can be only one *around_create* or *around_deliver* method for each email method, if there are more than one only the first will be executed.
+There can be only one *around_create* method for each email method, if you register more than one only the first will be executed.

 ## Example